jqhoogland/react-todos/README.md

     - This is because we want to be able to change todos between different lists by selecting a new status.
 It wouldn't be possible if the state was restricted to a specific status.

+## 4. Identify where state should live.

+We've actually already mostly done this.
+We want the state to live in the `<Tasks/>` component.
+Let's pass state all the way down from the top-level to the bottom.

+Another relatively easy step.
+NOTE: 2.2 is quite a lot of work in comparison to these two — maybe we can split more of this out or introduce a little more state (e.g., a button to collapse a section)?